 For example, when treating broken capillaries in the face, a wavelength of 532nm (nanometers) is selected.
 Once the laser beam is fired, the energy travels through the skin and is absorbed by the capillary.
 This is where the colour of the laser beam is important because different colours of light are attracted and absorbed by specific structures within the skin.
 This process is technically known as “selective thermolysis”.
 In this particular instance, 532nm is a green light which is attracted to capillaries, whereas a 694nm wavelength of light is red in colour and mostly attracted to pigmentation such as freckles.
 Once a freckle has absorbed laser energy, it is broken down by the body and disposed of.
 The freckle will crust up, form a scab and then fall off within 1 to 3 weeks.
 This amazing technology allows lasers to select their targets without damaging the surrounding tissue.

 What causes a laser to target different tissue within the skin is controlled by its wavelength also known as the energy of the light.
 Many high-end lasers of today are manufactured as multi-platform stations which allow for many different wavelengths within the one system, making it very convenient to have multiple conditions treated simultaneously.
-It also makes it more cost-effective for Doctors and Specialists who can now purchase one laser machine as opposed to 2 or 3.
+It also makes it more cost-effective for Doctors who can now purchase one laser machine as opposed to 2 or 3.

 The other major benefit of these multi-platform units is the ability to upgrade.

 With the technology moving so rapidly, having the option to upgrade allows for new handpieces and software to be added while still using the same base unit.
 Again, this is cost effective and much easier to provide the latest technology and in turn, the best results possible.